Meet Southeast Minnesota’s Most Talked About Local Influencers

 Gordy Kosfeld is the News and Sports Director for KDHL AM The Mighty 920.
 He was born in the Turkey capital of the world, Worthington, MN and grew up in Spring Valley, MN.
 Gordy graduated from Brown Institute in Minneapolis in 1980 and worked in Desoto, MO; Ottumwa, IA; North Platte, NE; Des Moines, IA; and Rochester, MN; and started at KDHL in 1987.
 Gordy is a well-known local sports commentator and an award-winning journalist.
 In 1985 and 1986 he was awarded the best small market newscast and best documentary by the Associated Press.
 The Documentary was on the 10th anniversary of the exit from Vietnam selected best documentary regardless of market size.
 In Faribault, News Network awards include: 2001, MN Emergency Management Directors Outstanding Media Award.
 2009 and 2011, the Region One athletic director's award.
 October 2014, Angelo Giuliani Award from MN High School Baseball Coaches Assn.
 2013 President's Call To Service Award from Barack Obama.
 2014, Book of Golden Deeds Award Faribault Exchange Club.
 2017 Faribault Daily News Lifetime Achievement Award.
 Gordy has interviewed many great people over the years, including former President Jimmy Carter and Vice President Walter Mondale.
 He co-chaired the Rice County Relay For Life for over a decade and still emcees the event each August.
 His favorite thing about Minnesota is the big hearts of the people.
 He enjoys writing poetry, riding his bike, playing tennis, horseback riding, and exploring state parks.
 Some of his favorite places to visit are River Bend Nature Center and Big Woods State Park.
 If he could invite three celebrities over for dinner, he would choose Abe Lincoln, Billy Graham, and Martin Luther King Jr. You can listen to Gordy weekdays mornings on The Mighty 920 KDHL AM from 7 AM to 9 AM, on AM Minnesota from 9:30 AM to 10 AM, during the midday report from Noon to 1 PM, and during the news hours at 5 PM, and 6 PM.
 Gordy is also the voice of Carleton Knights football on Power 96 and Basketball on KDHL.

 James Rabe is the host of the Early Morning Show on Y-105FM, the early afternoon host on 103.9 The Doc, the late afternoon/evenings host on Fun 104.3, and co-host of Rochester Today on News-Talk 1340 KROC AM & 96.9 FM.
 James was born in Detroit, MI and grew up in Sault Ste.
 Marie, MI.
-He landed in Rochester in 1987 when his sister said, “Hey, c’mon, move out here with my son and me.”
+He landed in Rochester in 1987 when his sister said, "Hey, c’mon, move out here with my son and me.”
 James got into radio because of his brother.
 He worked at the station down the hill and loved it.
 He came home with girls’ phone numbers.
 James’ brother also worked at the Big Boy Restaurant and came home smelling bad.
 The choice was obvious for James.
 He’s spent time broadcasting in Petoskey, MI; Rochester, MN; Fargo, ND; Twin Falls, ID; and finally back home here in Rochester.
 James has had so many memorable moments in radio over the years, but one of his favorites is wearing a giant onesie all morning to raise a record number of diapers for Rochester’s Crisis Nursery.
 James is fun, upbeat, loves puns and writing breakfast reviews.
 More importantly, he loves writing stories to amplify local nonprofits.
 Getting to meet the interesting, funny, and courageous people involved with our local nonprofits is a highlight for James.
 NAMI Southeastern Minnesota is a local cause near and dear to James as they do a tremendous amount of good with programs to help people dealing with mental issues.
 The suicide prevention programs he’s taught students really help him see the world beyond himself.
 The Gift of Life Transplant House is also very important to James.
 In December of 2012, James had a kidney transplant.
 His sister, the one who told him to move here, was his donor.
 There are no words, so all he can do is amplify their message the best he can.
 His favorite thing about Minnesota is the winter.
 He love, love, loves winter.
 The cold, the crisp, the way the trees look the way the lakes look.
 He just loves it.
 When he’s not working, hanging out with friends is what makes James happiest.
 Some of his favorite places to hang out include Salut Bar, Grand Rounds, Grandmas Kitchen, Pescara, Newt’s Downtown, and Frank-n-Stein Restaurant in Byron.
 If James could invite three celebrities to dinner he would choose Tony Bennett, George and Amal Clooney, and Caitlin Alexander (KTTC) her husband and adorable baby.
-You can listen to James every weekday from 6 AM to 10 AM on Y-105FM, from 10 AM to 2 PM on 103.9 The Doc, and 3 PM to 7 PM on Fun 104.3.
+You can listen to James every weekday from 6 AM to 10 AM on Y-105FM and 2 PM to 7 PM on Fun 104.3.

 Jerry Groskreutz is the Farm Director for KDHL AM The Mighty 920.
 He was born and raised in Wells, MN and grew up on a crop and dairy farm.
 After graduating from Wells Easton High School, Jerry earned a Bachelor of Science in Agricultural Education from the University of Minnesota.
 After graduation, he returned to the family farm consisting of 600 acres of corn, soybeans, alfalfa, sweet corn, peas, and 100 dairy cows.
 In the fall of 1995, after 18 years, he traded the milking parlor for a radio microphone.
 He still gets up at 3:15 AM every day.
 In addition to farm broadcasting, covering the farm news, weather, markets, meetings, county fairs, FFA conventions and so on, Jerry continues to farm his land in Southern Minnesota.
 He has a passion for agriculture and enjoys writing and talking about the technology used in farming and how much food we can produce while protecting the environment.
 He is involved with the Faribault Chamber of Commerce on the Agra-Business Committee and the “Adopt a Third Grade” program.
 Jerry and another farmer, Brent Fuchs, visit all the third-grade classes in Faribault.
 They bring items from the grocery store that the kids recognize that all have some form of corn or soybeans in them.
 They show pictures and teach the kids how corn and soybeans are planted, harvested, dried, and hauled to processing plants that turn them into what they know in the grocery store.
 Jerry’s favorite thing about Minnesota is the rich, productive soil and the changing seasons.
 When he’s not on the mic, Jerry loves being out on the farm, taking care of crops and mowing the lawn.
 He doesn’t have much time for hobbies, other than watching Minnesota Gophers football and basketball, although, most often he is listening to the games on the radio while working on the farm.
 Jerry can’t think of any celebrities he would invite to dinner – they would have nothing in common!
 You can listen to Jerry weekday mornings from 5 AM to 9 AM on KDHL AM The Mighty 920, and during AM Minnesota from 9:30 AM to 10 AM.